Learning Optimal Prescriptive Trees from Observational Data: Experiments

 \subsection{Experimental Setup}

-\delag{Throughout our experiments, we assume that we are in the \emph{observational setting}, where the historical logging policy is unknown, see Section~\ref{section:randomization}.} Since the proposed methods\delag{our proposed formulations} rely on estimating the propensity scores and/or counterfactuals, we discuss the estimation models we use for both datasets.
-We also discuss the preprocessing steps required.
+Since the proposed methods rely on estimating the propensity scores and/or counterfactuals, we discuss the estimation models we use for both datasets.
+We also discuss the preprocessing steps required. \revisio{All approaches are allotted a solve time of 4 hours and utilize 6 Intel Xeon E5-2640 v4, 2.40GHz CPUs, each having 4GB of memory.
+The MIO-based approaches use the Gurobi\footnote{See \url{https://www.gurobi.com/products/gurobi-optimizer/}} solver (version 10.0.0).}